Instant Pot Baby Back Ribs

 Freeze For Later: Make the rub and cover both sides of the racks of ribs in the paste.
 Either cut the racks in half and place in a gallon-sized freezer bag OR wrap in several layers of plastic wrap and foil.
 Seal tightly and freeze.

 Prepare From Frozen: Thaw using one of our safe thawing methods.
 Cook according to the recipe instructions.
-(We do NOT recommend cooking from frozen in the slow cooker.)
+(We do NOT recommend cooking from frozen for this recipe, because the ribs will cook unevenly.)

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!